salhernandez/capturePageState/README.md

 ### Keyboard Shortcut

 Go to the bottom of the `chrome://extensions/` page, click on `Keyboard shortcuts` and add the shortcut of your choice.

+### Credits
+Icon made by Pixel perfect from www.flaticon.com